 Drink lots of fluids, prior to an during exercise, especially ones with salts, like most sports drinks.
 Avoid alcohol and caffeine, as these can worsen some of the symptoms and signs of heat illness.

-Wear loose fitting, light colored clothing that allows wicking away of moisture and reflection of heat.
+Wear loose-fitting, light coloured clothing that allows wicking away of moisture and reflection of heat.
 Wear performance man-made fabrics as opposed to cotton.

 Have a safe summer, and enjoy the heat!